 At one point, Alex and I had to climb up a ladder/staircase to get to a peak, using both hands to hold onto the rail.
 Since it was so steep, the staircase-ladder wasn’t directly on the mountain.
 Rather it was floating a few feet above it, held on by what felt like only a few loose screws (though I’m sure the Koreans who built it engineered the ever-loving shit out of it to last the next several centuries).
 It made for some shaky knees, and those weren’t just from the physical exertion!

 But I’m getting ahead of myself.
 Let me talk you through the course.

 Drop Off: Donghaksa Bus Stop & the Base of the Mountain

 The first leg is from the bus stop to Donghak Temple or Donghaksa (동학사).
 If you’ve ever been hiking in Korea, this is peak mountain base.
 There are plenty of shops to buy hats, souvenirs, snacks, and, of course, kimbap.
 There are also lots of restaurants, which have exclusively Korean food.

-We picked up some kimbap at a local convenience store (look for 편의점 and another sign that says 김밥).
+Alex and I picked up some kimbap at a local convenience store (look for 편의점 and another sign that says 김밥).
 There are a lot of people rolling fresh kimbap so skip out of the 7/11 and the GS25s!